rajashekarvarma/FastaPatternFinder/README.md

 # FastaPatternFinder

-## Scan and find tri peptide(PXX/PXP/XXP) patterns from Fasta protein sequences.
+## Scan and find tri peptide patterns (PXX/PXP/XXP) from Fasta protein sequences.
 FastPatternFinder is written in python3 and requires python3 to run.

 ### prerequisites